kaharez/lawcodes/1-fundamental-principles/article-01-the-sovereign-and-the-state.md

 8. Legal acts, contracts, and obligations undertaken in the name of "the state of Kaharagia", "the government", or "public authorities" bind the state in its administrative capacity and are enforceable in accordance with law, but are understood to be executed under the authority and on behalf of the Sovereign, who delegates administrative functions to ministers, officials, and organs of government.

-9. This Civil Code is promulgated by sovereign authority and reflects the will and grace of the Sovereign.
-Its interpretation and application shall respect the sovereign prerogative, the paternal character of Kaharagian governance, and the indivisible union of Crown and state in the person of the Sovereign.
+9. The Fundamental Principles and the codes issued under them are promulgated by sovereign authority and reflect the will and grace of the Sovereign.
+Their interpretation and application shall respect the sovereign prerogative, the paternal character of Kaharagian governance, and the indivisible union of Crown and state in the person of the Sovereign.

-10. References in this Code and in all Kaharagian law to "the state", "public authorities", "the public domain", or similar expressions are understood to refer to the Sovereign or to organs acting under sovereign authority, unless the context clearly requires otherwise.
+10. References in the codes and in all Kaharagian law to "the state", "public authorities", "the public domain", or similar expressions are understood to refer to the Sovereign or to organs acting under sovereign authority, unless the context clearly requires otherwise.